diggr/platform_mapping/README.md

 In some data sources there are platform groups (like "Game Archives") which includes individual platforms.
 A mapping is located at _platform_groups.tsv_ in the tabular_data folder.

 The file _diggr_vocab.tsv_ contains the whole standarized vocabulary we used for internal mappings.
-It also contains links to the [GAMECIP](https://gamemetadata.soe.ucsc.edu/platform) Platform Vocabulary.
+It also contains links to the [GAMECIP](https://gamemetadata.soe.ucsc.edu/platform) Platform Vocabulary and to Wikidata.

 ## Metadata